-Increased partnership outreach, promoting wellbeing and safety in our communities focused on contextual safeguarding, working with schools and those who are most vulnerable.

-Development of collaborative programmes and pathways for support, training and education.

-Working through the Local Area Partnerships to develop place-based community approaches to priority neighbourhoods and vulnerable locations to ensure people are safe.
-Development of environmental improvements at neighbourhood level that design out crime will be delivered through the safer streets programme.
+- We will increase partnership outreach, promoting wellbeing and safety in our communities focused on contextual safeguarding, working with schools and those who are most vulnerable. - We will develop of collaborative programmes and pathways for support, training and education. - We will work through the Local Area Partnerships to develop place-based community approaches to priority neighbourhoods and vulnerable locations to ensure people are safe. - We will develop of environmental improvements at neighbourhood level that design out crime will be delivered through the safer streets programme.

-Promotion of Fire and Rescue service home safety checks, and use of online home hazard checklist to help prevent falls and other accidents.

-Increased early intervention and youth provision offer to ensure young people are safe and protected from harm - establishing and working with the youth collaborative.
+- We will promote of Fire and Rescue service home safety checks, and use of online home hazard checklist to help prevent falls and other accidents. - We will increase early intervention and youth provision offer to ensure young people are safe and protected from harm - establishing and working with the youth collaborative. - We will support the work of Trading Standards in relation to scams, doorstep crime and rogue traders

-Joint Local Health and Wellbeing Strategy 2023-2028

-Ambition 7 - Connected to their families and friends
+Ambition 7 - Connected to families and friends